wrode/Blog/_posts/2016-05-29-Blockchain.md

 Blockchain is essentially just a new way of documenting the state.
 It´s a way to make a group agree about how .

+Its all about documenting the state of things.
+One truth which there is agreement about (at least on the societal level)

+The important thing to note here is that even though individual, there is still an overall agreement about the current state of things.

 - Contracts are the things that need to be explicitly defined.
 When there needs to be agreement.
 - Political views, but there is agreement about who can govern even if there is no agreement about who should govern.